 Dr. Ayers said,

 “Sensory Integration sorts, orders, and eventually puts all of the individual sensory inputs together into a whole brain function.
 When the functions of the brain are whole and balanced, body movements are highly adaptive, learning is easy, and good behavior is a natural outcome.”

 This has given me enough motivation to take him to an occupational therapist and try to help him at home.
 We have learned many things.
-It’s also one of the reasons I love writing for Integrated Learning Strategies because even though they aren’t occupational therapists, they use similar types of intervention to help children with sensory issues.

 In addition to the five senses people normally discuss—hearing, seeing, touching, tasting, and smelling—Dr. Ayers identified three “hidden senses:”